-NOTE: The XI-50VHP is not designed to store or transport cryogenic liquid nitrous oxide.
-The XL-45HP, XL-50HP, XL-55HP and XL50VHP are vacuum insulated, stainless steel containers designed to store and transport cryogenic liquid oxygen, nitrogen, argon, carbon dioxide, and nitrous oxide.
+The XL-65 and XL-65HP are vacuum-insulated, stainless steel containers designed to store and transport cryogenic liquid oxygen, nitrogen, argon, carbon dioxide, and nitrous oxide.
 Built to DOT 4L standards, these containers may be used for over the road transportation of cryogenic fluids, as well as on-site storage and supply in a wide range of applications.

-As rugged, long holding time, self-contained gas supply systems, these cylinders are capable of providing continuous flow rates of up to 150 cfh (3.9 cu.m/h) in carbon dioxide service, up to 110 cfh (2.9 cu.m/h) in nitrous oxide service, up to 350 cfh (9.2 cu.m/h) in other gas services.
-The XL-45HP/50HP/55HP are designed to hold liquid with a relief valve setting of 350 psig (24 bar/2413 kPa) and the XL-50VHP with a relief valve setting of 500 psig (34 bar/3447 kPa), which provides greater holding times than lower pressure cryogenic containers
+As rugged, long holding time, self-contained gas supply systems, these cylinders are capable of providing continuous flow rates of up to 150 cfh (3.9 cu.m/h) in carbon dioxide service, up to 110 cfh (2.9 cu.m/h) in nitrous oxide service for the XL-65HP; up to 350 cfh (9.2 cu.m/h) in either Oxygen/Nitrogen/Argon gas services for both cylinders.
+The XL-65 and XL-65HP are designed to hold liquid with a relief valve setting of 350 psig (24 bar/2413 kPa) for the XL-65HP and 230 psig (16 bar/158 kPa) for the XL-65 kPa) for the XL-65.